 More than 200 faculty and staff hold leadership roles in their communities – in business associations, civic groups, faith communities and a host of volunteer organizations.
 Community groups interested in learning more about MCC or any of the disciplines or programs it offers can arrange for a faculty or staff speaker from the college’s active Speakers Bureau.

-MCC was recognized one of Connecticut's top workplaces for 2012.
+MCC was recognized as one of the Top 150 National Workplaces for 2013.

 A Higher Standard for Success